Last Updated on

 If your native language is English, it can be challenging to learn Korean because there isn’t a great deal of overlap with words (beside Konglish).

-There are some great strategies for this if you use associations, mnemonics, and stories for the words.
+However, there are some great strategies that can help you learn new words quickly.
+One strategy is to use associations, mnemonics, and stories for the vocabulary words.
 For example, the word for “house” in Korean is 집 (jip).
 The words “house” and “jip” sound very different from each other.
 However, the word “jip” sounds like “Jeep”, so you can make a story using imagery about it.

-If you like this method of learning Korean vocabulary, check out our lesson called How to Remember Korean Words Easily.
-Lots of useful tips for learning new words.
+If you like this method of learning Korean vocabulary, check out our lesson above called How to Remember Korean Words Easily.
+Lots of useful tips for learning and memorizing new words.

-If you want to learn Korean quickly, then it’s good to study these phrases first.
+If you want to learn Korean quickly, then it’s good to study the phrases in the lesson above first.
 These are expressions that you’re going to hear all the time, so it’s easy to become familiar with them.

-Then, as you continue to learn Korean and develop your skills, you’ll be able to break down these phrases and understand what native speakers are saying.
+Then, as you continue to learn Korean and develop your skills, you’ll be able to break down these phrases and understand what native speakers of the language are saying.

 We have an online Korean course that will teach you how to understand these phrases and learn Korean fast.
-In the first 90 days, you’ll learn how to have a 3-minute conversation in Korean.
-If you want to continue to learn Korean at an advanced level, we can help you with that, too.
+In the first 90 days of the course, you’ll learn how to have a 3-minute conversation in Korean.
+If you want to continue to learn the Korean language at an advanced level, we can help you with that, too.

-It’s 100% online, structured, and go at your own pace.
+The course is 100% online, structured, and go at your own pace.
+Membership includes full access to the entire course, a personal coach to check your work, monthly live trainings, and a supportive community of Korean language learners like yourself.
 You can learn Korean on your computer, tablet, or mobile device.